chenchenyin/chenchenyin/README.md

 ➜ If foreign friends want to speak Chinese with me, go ahead.
 But, I don't speak traditional Chinese.
 Although I can understand a little bit, I still don't understand much, so please speak to me in simplified Chinese.
 Many people think we speak traditional Chinese (most people in mainland China don't speak it).

-➜ I'm not the one who would usually interact first... because I'm a bit bad at starting conversations (ó﹏ò｡) I sometimes would try to make small talk but that would lead it to be awkward..
+➜ I'm not the one who would usually interact first... because I'm a bit bad at starting conversations (ó﹏ò｡) and also afraid of disturbing you.
+I sometimes would try to make small talk but that would lead it to be awkward..
 I think

+➜ I am not that shy of a person, I actually like talking, but I'm afraid if I talk too much I would say something weird because often I don't think before I speak.
+That would just lead me to embarass myself

+I would love to listen to you yap about something！I'm a great listener, but a bad responder.

 ➜

 <h4 align="center"> FANDOMS </h4>
 anime/shows: jujutsu kaisen, chainsaw man, dandadan, the apotheracy diaries, my hero academia, demon slayer, naruto, one piece, spyxfamily, bleach, attack on titan, sakamoto days, saiki k, squid game, boochi the rock, mobpsycho100, hunterxhunter, one punch man, atla, tlok, a silent voice, blue lock, nezha, invincibe, death note, frieren, transformers + 还有更多,我忘记了